KenzieAcademy/FSWDJan23-Term2/Week_06/Lecture_02_Advanced_Routing/README.md

 ### JSX vs JS
 The first major difference is in Vite's use of `.jsx` files over `.js`.
 Technically, this is more accurate as we've been writing JSX this whole time.
 The only real difference you should find is the file extensions themselves.

+### Index -> Main
+If you're looking for the index.js file, it's now `main.jsx`.

+### Default CSS
+The default CSS is MUCH heavier.
+But realistically we've been deleting the preset CSS anyway...

 ### Speed
 The best part about Vite?
 No more waiting for the app to be created or for the app to start